What happens if there are errors in the submitted tax return?

 Please sign and keep the copy of your tax return and the supporting documents in a safe place.
 You need to keep them until at least 31 January 2021 to prevent a possible HMRC penalty.
 If you are a Sole Trader, a Partner or receive rental income it is necessary to keep them until at least 31 January 2025.

 The enquiry window during which HMRC are able to raise queries in connection with the return runs for 12 months from the date the return is filed.
 Should HMRC raise any queries which result in an additional liability, interest will run from the tax due date.

 If the return is filed late, the enquiry window is extended to 12 months following the quarter in which it is submitted (quarter dates being the end of January, April, July and October).

-Additionally, if the return is filed late and an enquiry subsequently raised, the costs of dealing with the enquiry will not be covered by the tax investigations service.
+Additionally, if the return is filed more than 90 days late and an enquiry subsequently raised, the costs of dealing with the enquiry will not be covered by the tax investigations service.

 Please note that the enquiry window may be reopened later than the time limits indicated above, should HMRC become aware of information which has not been fully disclosed on the return.
 In these circumstances, HMRC can open discovery assessments for up to 4 years from the end of the tax year to which the assessment relates or up to 20 years in cases of fraud.

 Please note that discovery assessments are not covered by the Tax Investigations Service.
 It is therefore important that we are in possession of full information when completing your return.

 Please be alert to any emails you may receive which purport to be from HMRC and may appear to offer a tax refund.
 Any such email you may receive will have been sent by a fraudster and not by HMRC.

 It is HMRC’s policy never to notify taxpayers of a tax refund or to ask you for any personal information by email.
 If you are suspicious of any email about your tax please contact your Hazlewoods representatative.